Have you got some leftover cream cheese you’re worried you’re not going to finish in time?

 Ready for the final option?
 This one’s good if you have a ton of cream cheese – maybe you have a huge tub.
-Simply pour your cream cheese into cupcake trays, then cover with aluminum foil, and flash freeze for 2 hours.
+Simply pour your cream cheese into cupcake trays, then cover with aluminum foil and flash freeze for 2 hours.

 Once the cream cheese in the cupcake tray has frozen solid, pop them out and transfer them to one big airtight container.
-The flash freezing step means you can save on freezer space without your cream cheese being frozen as one big solid chunk.
+The flash-freezing step means you can save on freezer space without your cream cheese being frozen as one big solid chunk.

 Once it comes to thawing, put your tub or container in the refrigerator overnight.

 In a hurry?
 Thaw your cream cheese in a container in cold water on your counter.
-But only do this up to 2 hours, and then move your cream cheese back to the fridge to finish off.
+But only do this for up to 2 hours, and then move your cream cheese back to the fridge to finish off.
 Otherwise, you risk your cream cheese going bad.

 How Long Frozen Cream Cheese Lasts